reald/anytone-flash-tools/at-d878uv_memory.md

 # AT-D878UV memory layout

 * Firmware history
-  * First observations done with firmware versions 1.19 and 1.20p.
-  * 1.21: Fixed location beacon (0x250100d) can be activated
+  * 1.25:
+    * Additional APRS settings
+  * 1.23:
+    * Different setting for hotkeys/Analog Quick Call of 1.22 removed again
+    * New formula APRS Auto TX Interval
   * 1.22:
     * General Aprs settings memory area extended by 0x025010a0..0x025010ff
     * New memory area 0x2501800 ..
 0x25018ff (Analog APRS list)
     * Different settings for hotkeys/Analog Quick Call (0x025c0000 ..
 0x025c0003) (removed in 1.23)
     * New formula APRS Auto TX Interval
-  * 1.23:
-    * Different setting for hotkeys/Analog Quick Call of 1.22 removed again
-    * New formula APRS Auto TX Interval
+  * 1.21: Fixed location beacon (0x250100d) can be activated
+  * First observations done with firmware versions 1.19 and 1.20p.

 * **Observations and interpretations of memory dumps might be wrong.
 Use at your own risk!**